Ultimate packing tips for air travel

 Keeping your clothes smelling fresh is excellent, especially on a long trip.
 You’ll keep your clothes smelling sweet throughout the journey by taking fabric conditioner sheets or scented drawer liners.

 How do you usually organize all of your electronics and cables?
-Phone charger, camera charger, adaptors, headphones: take zip-lock bags and use them to store electrical items, things for the journey home (house keys, parking ticket, and car keys), medication, and other loose accessories.
+Phone chargers, camera chargers, adaptors, headphones: Take zip-lock bags and use them to store electrical items, things for the journey home (house keys, parking tickets, and car keys), medication, and other loose accessories.

 Pack valuables in empty bottles.